-Many honours degrees are awarded in subjects that have relevant Learned Societies.
-Universities should consult with the appropriate Learned Societies for the specific skills and knowledge that may be required for a specific programme name.
+Many honours degrees are awarded in subjects that have relevant learned societies.
+HEIs should consult with the appropriate Learned Societies for the specific skills and knowledge that may be required for a specific programme name.

 C. The programme adheres to the guidance for the Typical Standard of the Biosciences Benchmark